j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 ENV APPDYNAMICS_ANALYTICS_SSL_ENABLED=true
 ```

-Edit docker-compuse file, in my case I needed to:
+Edit docker-compose file, in my case I needed to:
 * Hard code DNS server in the hosts /etc/resolve.conf file (I only allow DNS to Cisco umbrella DNS servers on my home network)
 * Set the network mode to bridge to allow outside (i.e 443 to the AppD controller)
 * Setting the network mode to bridge allows access to the outside network, but breaks connections between containers - set the "links" parameter to allow the front end container to talk to the sql-server container